-Student Records Management (SRM) System (formerly the Information Portal)
+Student Records Management System (formerly the information portal)

 The Students Records Management System (SRM) is an important means of communication.
 You will be able to register on-line by accessing the SRM system using your Hope network log-in account.
 Your assessment results will also be delivered via the SRM and it is planned to offer a facility to pay your tuition fees on-line.

 It is essential for you to get into the habit of frequently checking the SRM, and your Hope e-mail.
 If you do not check these sources regularly, you may miss out on important information.

 Each week students are sent an e-newsletter, Hope bulletin, to their Hope email account.
 This is a useful source of up-to-the-minute news and information on events around the University.

 At Hope Park, student mail can be collected from the Gateway Service Desk.
 Mail for resident students in Hopkins Hall can be collected from the Security Lodge at The Cornerstone.
 Please check these locations regularly (but note that communication from the University will mostly be via your Google e-mail account, or the SRM, as detailed above).